 Current System: The mayor is the chief executive officer and can draft/shape the city budget, which includes what programs are being implemented.
 The city council can then approve or reject the budget.
+For this year, city taxes will be increasing nearly 7%.
+Most of the increase in tax spending is from $500 million tax developers given to developers for new properties.
 In general, top-down management is most likely to be mismanaged, less oversight/accountability, expensive, and it’s costly to taxpayers.
 One example of a poorly designed program is the College Bound Program, which creates a savings fund ($50 per year) for every baby born in Saint Paul till they reach college age.
 There are a multitude of reasons why this program is ineffective, including

 - Doesn’t address immediate poverty

 - Funds are not specified to lower-income families, but given to all children

 - Parents are limited to a single fund with a low saving rate. (i.e. greater return money market account or certificate of deposit)

 - The program does not specify what happens if the family moves in and out of the city?
 How do they track?